Military history of Croatia: 19th century

 Croatian troops also contributed in other conflicts which involved the Austrian Empire.
 According to the sources, out of 7,871 sailors on Austrian ships around 5,000 were Croats.
 Many Croatian sailors fought on the Austrian side in 1866 during Third Italian War of Independence in the Battle of Vis.

-The territory of Military Frontier - a buffer zone along Habsburg-Ottoman border taken from Croatia back in the 16th century due to the Croatian-Ottoman Wars was demilitarized and in July 1873 and united with civil Croatia in 1881.
+The territory of Military Frontier – a buffer zone along Habsburg-Ottoman border taken from Croatia back in the 16th century due to the Croatian-Ottoman Wars.
+It was demilitarized and in July 1873 and united with civil Croatia in 1881.

 Formation of Royal Croatian Home Guard

 Battle of Jajce during 1878 Austro-Hungarian campaign in Bosnia and Herzegovina, by Karl Pipich.
 53rd Zagreb Infantry Regiment distinguished themselves during the battle.

 After reaching the Croatian-Hungarian Settlement of 1868, the Kingdom of Croatia-Slavonia gained limited autonomy in relation to the Kingdom of Hungary.
 The settlement was a legal basis for creation of Royal Croatian Home Guard, a special detachment of Hungarian Honved where Croatian symbols, Croatian oath of allegiance and Croatian command language were in use.
 After restructuring of 1889-1899 Croatian Home Guard became part of the country's regular standing army.

 The standard weapon of 16th Croatian-Hungarian Infantry Regiment from Varaždin was an 8mm Mannlicher M1895 bolt action rifle with bayonet.
 Soldiers had both parade uniforms and campaign uniforms.
 The latter ones consisted of grayish trousers, blouse, cap and greatcoats for cold weather.

 When it comes to Hussar Home Guard Regiments, in 1914, they were armed with Mannlicher cavalry carbine and 87 cm long sabre.
 Cavalrymen also wore a distinctive hat (chako) with Lands of the Crown of Saint Stephen coat of arms, which includes Croatian, Dalmatian and Slavonian coats of arms and inscription written in Croatian: "for king and homeland" (Za kralja i domovinu).